rh-tmichels/C-Kit/README.md

-# C-Kit  Communication box for disaster areas
+# C-Kit:  Communication box for disaster areas

 ## What it will be
 The "C-Kit" is a small box, that contains several devices to establish a net for communication in disaster areas.
 It works independently from external power.
 It is a small, cheap and easy to use "**C**ommunication-**Kit**".